What’s it like to move to and live in Melbourne?

 Melbourne has been one of my favorite cities for years.
 If it wasn’t so far away from my family and friends in The Netherlands I could easily see myself moving to Melbourne.

 Melbourne has been voted the world’s most liveable city several years in a row.
 So it’s understandable that people from all over the world want to move to Melbourne.

 In this Ask an Expat series I interview people living all over the world but outside of their home country.
-I try to help paint an honest picture of the ups and downs of life abroad, share tips for anyone thinking about moving abroad and information about what to see and do in the city, town or country the expat lives in.
+I try to help paint an honest picture of the ups and downs of life abroad.
+And to share tips for anyone thinking about moving abroad plus information about what to see and do in the city, town or country the expat lives in.